MathieuDoyon/git-local-prune/README.md

 ## Single Repository Usage

-To check all your personal commits from last working day, head to the project repository and run
+To check all your local branches to prune from your last git fetch, head to the project repository and run

 ```shell
 $ git local-prune